AlanKrajina/AlanKrajina.github.io/_posts/2019-09-06-pizzaonrailsapp_-_rails_project.markdown

 **Your authentication system must also allow login from some other service.
 Facebook, Twitter, Foursquare, Github, etc...
 **

-For this last requirement I won't go into details but will just recommend this blog that phenomenaly explains this step by step.
+For this last requirement I won't go into details but will just recommend this blog that phenomenally explains this step by step.

 [https://medium.com/@rachel.hawa/google-authentication-strategy-for-rails-5-application-cd37947d2b1b](http://)